alelievr/NodeGraphProcessor/README.md

 - Exposed parameters that can be set per-asset to customize the graph processing from scripts or the inspector

 ### Remaining to do

 - Investigate for ECS/Jobs integration
 - More examples
-- Node slots for default values
 - Fast node creation menu
+- Node collapse feature
+- API to create the graph
+- Runtime processing without the editor

 For more details consult our [trello](https://trello.com/b/Xk4rfnuV/node-graph-processor).